Table of Contents

 The Cliffs of Moher are, without a doubt, one of Ireland’s most recognizable landscapes and are a must-see destination for many tourists.
 Located in County Clare on Ireland’s west coast, not far from the Aran Islands at the mouth of Galway Bay, the Cliffs of Moher are definitely one of the main highlights along the Wild Atlantic Way.
 It is quite easy to see why.
 Watching the ocean swells batter the Atlantic edge of the cliffs more than 200 metres (over 700 feet!) below, is a truly impressive sight!

 Visiting the Cliffs of Moher is free, but there is an admission fee to enter the informative Cliffs of Moher Visitor Experience and the adjacent car park.
 Try to plan some time to do a little exploring and enjoy the view of the Atlantic Ocean from the cliff top walk.
 One way to make this vista of Ireland’s Atlantic coast even more impressive is to see the cliffs towering over you from sea level.
-Cliffs of Moher Cruises take about an hour and depart from Doolin.
+Cliffs of Moher cruises, for example offered by the Doolin Ferry Co., take about an hour and depart from Doolin.
 For the best photos, try to visit the cliffs as late as possible in the day to get the best light (and a western sunset!).

 How to get from Cork to the Cliffs of Moher?